rocket-pool/RPIPs/RPIPs/RPIP-30.md

     - If staked RPL value in ETH is > 15% borrowed ETH
       - `node_weight = (13.6137 + 2 * ln(100 * (staked_rpl_value_in_eth / borrowed_eth) - 13)) * borrowed_eth`
       - This value MAY be approximated if necessary
+  - During the phase period, tree specs MUST specify how to calculate `current_method_share`, `proposed_method_share`, and how to combine them
+    - The tree specs SHALL follow existing processes for release and modification
 - The next significant smart contract upgrades SHALL update the withdrawal process
   - Withdrawals SHALL be a 2-step process
     - A user MAY set some amount of RPL to "withdrawing"